 In a nutshell

-- Oaxaca is a state in southern Mexico, but when people say Oaxaca, they usually mean the capital city, Oaxaca de Juárez.
+- Oaxaca is a state in southern Mexico — but when people say “Oaxaca,” they almost always mean the capital city Oaxaca de Juárez.

-- It’s one of the most beautiful places to visit in Mexico, famous for its incredible food scene and the colorful Día de los Muertos celebrations.
+- It’s one of the most rewarding destinations in Mexico, especially known for its world-class cuisine and the festival Día de los Muertos.

-Oaxaca de Juárez is the capital of the state of Oaxaca and lies about 7 hours south of Mexico City.
+Oaxaca de Juárez is the capital of the state of Oaxaca and sits about seven hours south of Ciudad de México.

-You can easily see the most important highlights in the historic center of Oaxaca in just one day:
+You can easily explore the most important highlights in the city center of Oaxaca in a single day:

 - Templo de Santo Domingo de Guzmán